listy-is/RecipeKit/README.md

 1. Check that your recipe JSON is valid and follows the correct format.
 2. Ensure that the website or API you're trying to access is available and hasn't changed its structure.
 3. Try running with the `--debug` flag for more detailed logging.
-4. Check the console output for any error messages or stack traces.

 If you continue to have problems, please open an issue on the GitHub repository with a detailed description of the problem and steps to reproduce it.